When does Casa Amor start on Love Island 2021?

 Season five introduced Casa Amor on day 28.
 Similarly, the season four villa was divided during week four on day 26.

-If past seasons are anything to go by, fans can expect Casa Amor to take place in a little over a week.
-Tonight’s episode (12 July) was day 14 in the villa, meaning couples will likely be divided in approximately 10 days.
+If past seasons are anything to go by, fans can expect Casa Amor to take place in less than a week.
+Tonight’s episode (23 July) was day 25 in the villa, meaning couples will likely be divided in approximately a few days.

 Love Island airs at 9pm on ITV2 every day other than Saturdays.